henryliuser/studio1/studio1.md

-fix double jump on descending platform X fix walker unable to move on conveyerPlat X fix dash hovering on descending platform fix walker boostPlat not boosting much, make it refuel instead fix platforms spawning in the middle, overlapping on symmetrical gen
+fix double jump on descending platform X fix walker unable to move on conveyerPlat X fix dash hovering on descending platform knockback and stuff doesn’t match up with position X fix walker boostPlat not boosting much, make it refuel instead fix platforms spawning in the middle, overlapping on symmetrical gen